Hercules1337/hercules1337.github.io/index.md

-# Ethan — Offensive Security Notes & OSCP Journey
+# Hercules — Offensive Security Notes & OSCP Journey

 Welcome to my security lab notebook.
 This site is a hybrid: a clean overview for recruiters and a deep technical workspace where I document everything I learn while preparing for the OSCP.